miromatagne/Driven-Data-Competition/README.md

 To run the project, simply run the R notebook, all dependecies will be installed.

 The project report is contained in the Report.pdf document.

+The screenshot of our DrivenData submission is in the submission.png file.